 Jade Marcus Jenkins

-Assistant Professor, University of California, Irvine
+Associate Professor, University of California, Irvine

-I'm an Assistant Professor at UCI's School of Education studying early childhood development policy.
+I'm an Associate Professor at UCI's School of Education studying early childhood development policy.
 My work is multidisciplinary, and focuses on issues that are amenable to policy intervention, using diverse research methods to evaluate programs and understand the mechanisms that promote child and family wellbeing.

 I grew up in New York, and received my B.S. and M.S. degrees from the University of Florida in Family, Youth and Community Sciences, and Ph.D. in Public Policy from the University of North Carolina at Chapel Hill.
 My Master's focus was in community development and poverty reduction.